Can Root Canals Cause Sinus Infection? Here’s The Answer

 If you experience symptoms immediately following root canal treatment, it would be best to monitor them for a few days.
 If symptoms persist or worsen, you should consult with a physician or ENT specialist while bringing up the possibility that it could be sinus communication or odontogenic sinusitis.

-Bionaze is a proprietary blend of probiotics proven to help help improve digestion, support your immune system, and promote ear, nose, and throat health.
-The active ingredients BLIS K12 and BL-04 are well studied in the scientific community.
-Give Bionaze a try and find out why it’s one of the best probiotics according to science.
-Get 10% off when you use code BIONAZE10 to buy Bionaze in our store.
+Bionaze is a proprietary blend of probiotics proven to promote ear, nose, and throat health, improve digestion, and support your immune system.
+The active ingredients BLIS K12, and BL-04 are considered among the best probiotics according to science.

 About The Author